connorcarnes/campbell-letters/README.md

 Neal at school I expect
 He will Be shortly fit
 for Calage and it will cost
-60 or 70 ├é┬ú at least to send
+60 or 70 ┬ú at least to send
 him and he cost me a great
 Deal already.
 I strange very
 much that you Did